 Today United States has long since given up its hopes of becoming a colonial empire, but it still holds on to many pieces of its early 20th Century attempt to become one.
 The story of the US Territories is one of the least known and most interesting parts of American history.

-Legal Status of Territories
+Legal Status of US Territories

 Territories are not new to the United States.
 Ever since independence the United States has had areas which were not states but were fully part of the country.
 Most states, outside of the original 13, were territories before they became states.
 The states of Wisconsin, Minnesota and Illinois were created from Northwestern Territory.
 North and South Dakota used to form the Dakota Territory.
 In the 20th Century Oklahoma, New Mexico, Arizona, Hawaii and Alaska all made the jump from territory.